Configuring HTAccess file in Debian

 Deny from .thoseevilpeople.net

 Also, the style of the Container Directives (<File> or <Limit>) is like HTML

-Only One Domain and One
+Example 3.
+Allow Only One Domain and One

 Order Allow, Deny